Alan Schlesinger

 Alan Schlesinger (born January 4, 1958) is an American attorney, entrepreneur, and Republican politician.
 He has previously served as the mayor of Derby, Connecticut from 1994 to 1998 and as a member of the Connecticut House of Representatives from 1981 to 1993.
 He campaigned unsuccessfully for the Republican nomination in in 1984, 1990, and 1998.

 Schlesinger was the unsuccessful Republican nominee for the United States Senate in 2006, finishing third behind third-party winner Joe Lieberman and Democrat Ned Lamont.
 After his defeat, Schlesinger moved to Florida and considered running for Congress from there in 2008 and 2010.
-In 2013, he announced that he was running in in the 2014 elections; however, he finished in second place for the Republican nomination behind Carl J. Domino.
+In 2013, he announced that he was running in in the 2014 elections; however, he finished in second place for the Republican nomination behind Carl Domino.

 Early career

 After graduating from Amity Regional High School, which serves Orange, Woodbridge, and Bethany, Schlesinger earned a bachelor's degree from the Wharton School of the University of Pennsylvania in Economics, and later a J.D. from the University of Connecticut School of Law.
 He then entered private law practice, starting the law firm of Schlesinger and Barbara in Shelton.
 From 1979 to 1981, he was a member of the Board of Selectmen of Orange before his election as a State Representative.
-He would serve six terms in the Connecticut General Assembly, he chose not to run for re-election in 1992 and was succeeded by Democrat Ellen Scalettar.
+He would serve six terms in the Connecticut House of Representatives.
+In 1992, instead of seeking re-election to his state House seat, Schlesinger sought the Republican nomination for the 17th Senate district.
+Although he won the party endorsement at the district convention on July 16, he lost the Republican primary to public relations consultant Richard Bisi 47-53%.
+Bisi then went on to lose the general election against Democrat nominee Joe Crisco.

 Schlesinger was then elected as mayor of Derby in 1993, defeating incumbent Mayor Gino S. DiMauro Jr. He served in that capacity from 1994 until 1998.
 He chose not to run for re-election in 1997 and was succeeded by Democrat Marc J. Garofalo.
 Schlesinger ran against Garofalo in 1999 but was defeated.
 He ran unsuccessfully for the Republican Congressional nomination from the Fifth District three times: in 1984 (defeated by then State Rep. John G. Rowland), 1990 (defeated by then Waterbury Alderman Gary Franks), and 1998 (defeated by then State Senator Mark Nielsen).
 Both Rowland and Franks went on to win election to the Congressional seat, and Nielsen became counsel to Massachusetts Governor Mitt Romney after two unsuccessful attempts to win the seat.